MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 ### What to set as null

-A class is a template for an object and is a very general concept.
-Classes can be used in many different ways.
-I can think of several types of generalizations of class types...
+A class is a very general concept and can be used in many different ways.
+Were I to say that you should never set instances of classes to null I would be giving you bad advice.
+There are times when setting an instance of a class to null is extremely useful.
+Looking at my past experiences with null and the types of instances of classes I use it on I find that for one type of use I rarely set it to null while with another type quite often set to null.

+The two types of uses of classes I've decided to call "C" classes vs "D" classes (I'm sure there must be a bettern name for these types, I just can't think of one).

-- Calculation Classes : These are classes that perform some sort of calculation and return a result.
-- Coordination Classes : These are classes that co-ordinate a workflow or a set of calculation classes.
+"C" classes are calculation or coordination classes.
+These are classes that either perform some sort of calculation and return a result, or co-ordinate some sort of workflow or set of calculation classes.
+I rarely set instances of "C" classes to null.
-- Entity Classes : These are classes that hold information.
-- DTO Classes : Similar to entity classes, intended to carry information between services.

-### Avoid setting null on calculation or coordination classes

-I avoid setting calculation or coordination classes to null.

-This avoids the noisy boiler plate null checking code I believe Clean Code was warning us against.
-I handle Entity & DTO classes slightly differently.

-### Use null on Entity & DTO Properties

-Instances of Entity or DTO classes hold some form of data.
-It is perfectly reasonable for some of this data to 'not be set' in which case I need some way to represent this.
-As already mentioned, I want to avoid using magic values to represent this.
-This for me is where setting a property of an instance to null is a perfectly acceptable.

-For instance...
+"D" classes are data classes.
+Typically these go by the name of Data Transfer Object, or Entities, etc. They hold values, instead of performing actions.
+Instances of classes like these I often set to null because they are doing the same thing my magic variables were doing back in my vb6 days - representing missing values - except, they have the added advantage of throwing exceptions when I try and include their values in a calculation which makes 'buggy' calculations easier to detect.

+For instance with the following 'D' class...

 ~~~
 class Person